lucievr/Progress-Log/README.md

 #### 19/03/2019
 * continued working on website project
 * added more content, functionality and animations to the page
-* continued with pre-bootcamp materials - learnt about the fundamentals of php, created my first php file and installed Wampserver (Apache, PHP, MySQL package)
+* continued with pre-bootcamp materials - learnt about the fundamentals of PHP and PHP syntax, created my very first .php file and installed Wampserver (Apache, PHP, MySQL package)
 * tweet update

+#### 20/03/2019
+* completed another GitHub Learning Lab course - reviewing pull requests
+* continued learning the basics of PHP with Tutorial Republic
+* learnt about PHP data types, variables, operators, conditional statements, arrays, loops, and functions

 to do:
 - [ ] doggo api site for Becky & js calculator